TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.2-vm/_index.md

 While the need for such counter sounds logical, the detail is more complex.
 What do we need this counter for?

-- If it’s for Cluster Capacity, then CPU Ready caused by Limit should not be considered.
+- If it's for Cluster Capacity, then CPU Ready caused by Limit should not be considered.
 You intentionally place the limit, so the CPU Ready is not caused by the inability of the host.
-- If it’s for VM Performance, then it’s debatable.
+- If it's for VM Performance, then it's debatable.
 If you do not include it, you may miss it.
 If you include it, the solution is to remove the limit.
 The problem is the limit could be caused by setting in the resource pool where the VM belongs to.
 For example, if customer only wants to pay for 10 GHz of resource but insists on running more than that, well, performance will definitely take a hit.

 The above 2 counters are for CPU slowness.
 CPU, being the fastest component, typically wait for RAM, Disk and Network.

 - CPU Swap Wait.
 CPU is waiting for Memory.
 Had RAM were faster, it would have been executed.
 For example, adding RAM may result in higher CPU usage.
 - CPU VM Wait.
 CPU is waiting for IO (Disk or Network) and other things (e.g. vMotion stun time).
 Had they been faster, it would have been executed.
 For example, replacing storage subsystem with much lower latency would result in CPU completing the task in less time.
 A 10 hour batch job may take 1 hour, so the CPU usage would be 10x.
 If disk is outside the ESXi, changing the array can have ramification on ESXi usage.
 So we should account for it.

 Should we account for this wait?
 They are not real demand.
-It’s not an unmet demand.
-It’s a potential demand, which would happen if the other component is improved.
+It's not an unmet demand.
+It's a potential demand, which would happen if the other component is improved.
 Let me know your thought!

 CPU Unmet Demand should only care about whether the VM gets to run or not.
 It should not care about how fast it will run when it gets to run, because it does not know.
 As a result, we should not account for HT.
 The demand was met, albeit at efficiency dropped by 37.5% due to HT effect.

-The formula I’d propose is Ready + CoStop + Overlap + Swap Wait + VM Wait.
+The formula I'd propose is Ready + CoStop + Overlap + Swap Wait + VM Wait.

 [^1]: Designing an OS for multiple hardware classes is hard.
 Notice Apple MacOS, iPhone OS, and iPad OS.
 Google has Android and ChromeOS.

 [^2]: Labelled as MLMTD in esxtop.
-That’s Max Limited, not some Multi Level Marketing scam 😊
+That's Max Limited, not some Multi Level Marketing scam 😊

 [^3]: Asked to me by Valentin Bondzio in one of the VMworld where we got to meet.
 Those were the days!